saRvaGnyA/Processing_3D_Space_Shooting_Game/README.md

 This is a 3D Space shooting game created in the Processing-Java Language.

-Shoot down all the 10 fighters to win
+Shoot down all the 10 enemy fighters to win

 Mouse Move ...
 Rotate